IT-Lalit/Banking-System/README.md

 # Banking-System
-Banking System using Python and Tkinter
+Banking System Software using Python and Tkinter